GerniVisser/MiniMax-Chess-AI/README.md

 # Chess
-Chess bot Written in Python using the Minimax Algorithm
+Chess bot Written in Python using the Minimax Algorithm.
+This is Edited